john102594/wpperidot/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

 * Add your own Image/GIF
 * Custom Element/Design
 * Shortcodes
-* Select different Styles for Mobile, Desktop
+* Different Styles, Positions for Mobile, Desktop
 * All pre-defined styles are customizable
 * Select style, customize to match the website design.